liuxin2046/learngit/readme.txt

 Git is free software
 I am learning Git
 Creating new branch is quick
-I don't know how to talk with you and i am a bad person.
+I don't know how to talk with you and i am a bad person today is sunday,at this mornning that i have learned bootstrap,i have know something about navbar,it's great!